oliverstickel/oliverstickel.github.io/index.md

 *Stiftung Innovation in der Hochschullehre ('foundation for digital teaching in academia'), about 20.000€.*

 `2019-2022`
 **SMAPS** [- the center for smart production systems](https://www.smaps.org/) - was a research-infrastructure project on additive fabrication and smart systems for industrial tooling (mainly forming processes).
-I was part of the proposal team and briefly involved in the ramp-up and procurement phase.
+I was part of the proposal team and involved in the ramp-up and procurement phase.
 *European EFRE-fund (EFRE.NRW), about 3m€.*

 `2017-2020`